Unitary Cuntz semigroups of ideals and quotients: Ideal structure in the category Cu-tilde

 Let us show now that (iii) implies (ii): Let $x\in S$ and write $e:=e_{S_{max}}$.
 Let $q:=x+e$.
 Note that $q$ belongs to $S_{max}$ by (iii).
-Denote by $p_x$ the inverse of $q$ in $S_{max}$. we have $x+e+p_x=e$, and $x+p_x\in S_{max}$ by assumption.
+Denote by $p_x$ the inverse of $q$ in $S_{max}$.
+We have $x+e+p_x=e$, and $x+p_x\in S_{max}$ by assumption.
 Therefore $x+p_x+e=x+p_x=e\geq 0$.
 Now suppose there exists another $r\in S_{max}$ such that $r+x\geq 0$.
 Then $r+x+p_x=p_x$.
 However $x+p_x=e$, hence $r=p_x$, which ends the proof. \end{proof}

 Notice that for a $\Cu$-semigroup $S$, we have that $S_{max}$ is either empty, or the trivial group consisting of the largest element of $S$.
-Actually, the axioms (PD) and (PC) can be defined for ordered monoids and all the proofs above hold, but one cannot know for sure that the abelian group of maximal element is not empty.
-We now define the notion of a \emph{positively stable submonoid} in a countably-based and positively directed $\Cu^\sim$-semigroup that will lead to the definition of a $\Cu^\sim$-ideal.
+Furthermore, the axioms (PD) and (PC) can be defined for ordered monoids and all the proofs above hold.
+We now define the notion of a \emph{positively stable submonoid} for positively directed $\Cu^\sim$-semigroup that will lead to the definition of a $\Cu^\sim$-ideal.

-\begin{dfn} Let $S$ be countably-based positively directed $\Cu^\sim$-semigroup.
+\begin{dfn} Let $S$ be a positively directed $\Cu^\sim$-semigroup.
 Let $M$ be a submonoid of $S$.
 We say $M$ is \emph{positively stable} if it satisfies the following: